 What must be remembered is that autism is not a degenerative disease, but rather a condition, perhaps of metabolic origin, that could be shifted to more efficient states by a wide variety of interventions, not just pharmaceuticals or behavioral protocols, but acting on senses as well.

 While autism certainly appears to be of neurodevelopmental origin, appearing early in life, it is often a lifelong condition.
-Persons with autism need physicians and other medical support staff that understand how difficult it is to convey where a pain might be or to answer the usual questions in a medical examination.
+Individuals on the spectrum need physicians and other medical support staff that understand how difficult it is to convey where a pain might be or to answer the usual questions in a medical examination.
 Furthermore, physiological or metabolic causes of outward behavioral indications of autism might have undisclosed effects on other bodily systems such as the gastrointestinal or autonomic nervous systems.

 Expectations for a deeper understanding of autism are considerably greater now that new investigators, trained in molecular, cellular, and neurobiology, have been drawn into the field by the opportunity to address the profound and disturbing mystery of autism.
 It is not just basic science that is providing new insights but also medical doctors, specializing in neurology and physiology, who are treating greater and greater numbers of persons with autism.
 The insights of the autism research pioneers in the early 1990’s have borne fruit.
 That simple list of four basic observations remains, but has been considerably refined by genomic and metabolic studies involving thousands of participants.
 Genes relevant to autism are being used to manipulate high level systems in animal models (flies, mice, rats, zebrafish) in order to investigate mechanisms universal across species.
 Although complex, the relationships between mind and body, brain and action, language and speech, and neurodevelopment are being analyzed with powerful computer algorithms working on large data sets collected on subjects using powerful new generations of neuroimaging instruments.